 Looking at conventional and housing-unit-weighted densities for the large urban areas, the distribution of the weighted densities is more highly skewed towards higher values, with New York being an extreme outlier on weighted density.
 The housing-unit-weighted densities were more strongly related to the size of the urban areas, including size in earlier years, suggesting that the presence of areas of concentrated high densities was established in some urban areas decades ago.

-More information on these measures, their rationale, and an empirical assessment can be found in my paper, “Developing Multiple Measures of Urban Patterns,” which can be downloaded here.
+Much more information on can be found in my paper, “On Population-Weighted Density” which can be downloaded here.